mrdijk/EnergyEfficient_FL/fabric/dynamos/README.md

     "jobId": "jorrit-stutterheim-8e83402f"
 }

-# Another test: data request, such as from the uva:
+# Another test: data request, such as from the uva (again run it from the k8s-control-plane node, like explained above):
 # The ingress host under the rule in charts/agents/templates/uva.yaml is uva.uva.svc.cluster.local, so use that as the host, and the path that can be used in the url for the request is "/agent/v1/sqlDataRequest/uva" (also from the same yaml file, but then at the path).
 The url is http, since the ingress specified http.
 # The rest follows the same format as the curl command above, but now replaced with these specific values, and including the header for Authorization that is required for this request (now just a placeholder in the current DYNAMOS setup).
 # NOTE: do not forget to replace the job-id with the response from the previous curl command.